-The Student Charter itself is declaratory: the Student Charter only provides information and cannot itself create new rights and obligations for students.
+The Student Charter only provides information and cannot itself create new rights and obligations for students.

 More information on the Student Charter is available in Article 7.59 of the WHW.
 Information available from the Education & Student Affairs service

 2. The study programmes